shajirhaider/Citizen_Portal/README.md

 Node.js and npm must be preinstalled on the machine.
 Lastest version is recommended.

 ## Development server
-At first, run `npm install` at the root folder of the project to install all the dependencies.
+At first, clone the project and run `npm install` at the root folder of the project to install all the dependencies.

 Run `npm run hmr` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically replacement the change of any source files.